Why failure teaches success

 Making mistakes and errors forces us to learn from our mishappenings, so we can keep ourselves from making the same faults in the future.

-It aids to build character, discipline, perseverance, while humbling you from time to time to keep arrogance from getting the best of you.
+It aids in building character, discipline, and perseverance while humbling you from time to time to keep arrogance from getting the best of you.

 But while failure is the key to success, the willingness to fail and make mistakes is even more crucial since it’s necessary to be daring enough to undertake new, and difficult challenges.